-We are proud to offer curbside composting as a service to every household in Bexley.
+We are proud to offer curbside food waste recycling as a service to every household in Bexley.
 This is a newer service offered to residents, and we encourage every individual and family to participate!

-Bexley's curbside composting program is serviced through a contract with Innovative Organics Recycling.
-Composting receptacles are collected on Mondays and need to be placed in the tree lawn separate from any trash, yard waste, or recycling.
+Bexley's curbside program is serviced through a contract with Earth Peak Organics.
+Food waste recycling receptacles are collected on Mondays and need to be placed in the tree lawn separate from any trash, yard waste, or recycling.
 Rumpke is not responsible for any food waste collection.

 Participate in Composting Program

 Each resident who signs up will receive a clean 5-gallon receptacle, with an odor and critter proof lid, along with a supply of plant based compostable liners.
 If you run out of liners or need a few extra, those can be picked up at Bexley City Hall.

 Before setting out your receptacle for collection, remove the lid and tie a knot at the top of the liner.
 Re-secure the lid and place the bucket (with tied liner) outside on the opposite side of your sidewalk, away from all other materials (solid/yard waste, recycling, and bulk materials).
 Your receptacle must be out for collection by 7:00 am on Mondays.

 Please read the following information carefully before registering for the program:

 - Sign up by January 30 and receive a bucket and liner by the week of February 13